 Book price $43 + $7.95 Flat rate shipping

 Please note that these books are not produced on a print-on-demand basis.

-I will make one additional order of the books on October 1st, 2019 and will distribute/personally mail the books after receipt of the order.
+I will make one print order monthly and will distribute/personally mail each book after receipt of the order.

 If you wish to donate towards to cost of creating the book, that would mean a lot.
 The total cost of producing and printing the book was $570.

 There were many mysteries preluding the birth of my son.
 I planned to have a water birth at home… yet… how many women plan for births that end up with very different stories?
 Would I go into labor on my own?
 I was 41 weeks and 3 days.
 Would my labor progress well enough to have him without intervention?
 A couple of years ago, my daughter needed Pitocin to activate labor after my water broke.
 Would I be comfortable in our tub?
 We didn’t rent a birthing pool.
 Would my midwife and husband be enough support?
 I didn’t have a Doula this time.
 The doubts and fears crept in as the days continued to pass without my baby coming out.